roman-milk/roman-milk.github.io/a-surprise-family-christmas-orgy.md

  "Wow," I said.

  "Are you going to fuck me?"
 Connie asked.
-Report_Story #4